DoctorLogicProduct/dltest/_posts/2016-10-11-showcase-talent-morales.md

 **What would you tell Doctors who use DoctorLogic’s platform, but who do not utilize the gallery tool?**

 Use it!
 I can’t really imagine having my website and not taking full advantage of this outstanding tool.
 My advice would be to take good, consistent photos, and work to increase your volume of cases, as well as the variety and quality you incorporate into the gallery.
 Try and upload 5-10 per month, and watch your website and your business grow!

+Since partnering with DoctorLogic, Dr. Morales saw a 2,944% increase in Page 1 keyword rankings, a 371% increase in website visitors, and a 179% increase in website leads.
+In addition to an improved website architecture and keyword ranking, **the Before and After Photo Gallery brings in 74% of all page view traffic, with 27% leads coming strictly from the gallery page.**

+Create stunning case-example pages in minutes with the [DoctorLogic Gallery Tool](https://doctorlogic.com/features/galleries).